7 Ways Bipolar Disorder Manifests in Women

-According to research, women and men can develop bipolar I disorder at an equal rate.
-However, women are more likely to have bipolar II disorder and experience co-occurring other mental health conditions.
-Women with bipolar disorder also have higher chances of experiencing other accompanying physical and mental health problems.
+According to research, women and men can develop bipolar I disorder at an equal rate, however, women are more likely to have bipolar II disorder and may also experience other co-occurring mental health conditions.
+But by increasing education around this diagnosis and seeking personalized treatment, women can still live thriving, fulfilled lives with bipolar.

 To learn more, we explore the different ways bipolar disorder manifests in women.